oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 From scratch:

-1. The client initiates the authorization by making a POST request to the authorization challenge endpoint, potentially with information collected from the user (e.g. password)
+1. The client initiates the authorization by making a POST request to the authorization challenge endpoint, potentially with information collected from the user (e.g. username or email)
-1. The authorization server determines whether the information provided to the authorization initiation endpoint is sufficient to grant authorization, and either responds with an authorization code or responds with an error
+1. The authorization server determines the most appropriate authentication mechanism to use for the given user and returns an error saying what is required next (e.g. passkey, one-time code)
 1. The client continues to collect information from the user and send it to the authorization challenge endpoint until it receives an authorization code
 1. The client exchanges the authorization code for an access token at the token endpoint